briancatraguna/star_simulator/README.md

 # Star Simulator Software Development
-Development of star simulator software for star sensor research during my internship in the National Institute of Aeronautics and Space (Lembaga Penerbangan dan Antariksa Nasional)
+Development of star simulator software for star sensor research during my internship in the National Institute of Aeronautics and Space (Lembaga Penerbangan dan Antariksa Nasional).
+This software will generate star image by the user by first providing three inputs which are:
+1. Right ascension (α)
+2. Declination (δ)
+3. Roll (ψ)

 ## Description
 In this repository, the main file that generates the star image is ```star_simulator.py```.
 Other files include: